VP9GE

 Dear Ed,

 Another successful trip to your QTH as VP9/AA1AC.
-Despite poor hf propagation, and several days with no sunspots, I was able to make over 1,900 qso's during March 11-15.
+Despite poor HF propagation, and several days with no sunspots, I was able to make over 1,900 qso's during March 11-15.

 As always, the gear worked flawlessly, internet access was enormously helpful and the low-band antennas never cease to amaze me with their effectiveness.
 I appreciate your help with all the details.